Petro Doroshenko: Descendants

 Among his descendants are Natalia Pushkina, Maria Nirod, and Dmytro Doroshenko.
-Natalia would marry the poet Alexander Pushkin, and have a daughter named also Natalia, who was named the Countess of Merenberg following her marriage to her husband, a Nassau prince.
+Natalia would marry the poet Alexander Pushkin, and have a daughter named also Natalia, who became the Countess of Merenberg after her marriage to her husband, a Nassau prince.
 Their descendants subsequently married into, amongst others, the Romanov dynasty and the Westminster and Milford-Haven noble families of Great Britain.
-Dmytro on the other hand was a prominent Ukrainian political figure during the Russian Revolution and a leading Ukrainian emigre historian during the inter-war period.
+Dmytro, on the other hand, was a prominent Ukrainian political figure during the Russian Revolution and a leading Ukrainian emigre historian during the interwar period.

+In culture

+In 1911, the drama Hetman Doroshenko, with a libretto by Liudmyla Starytska-Cherniakhivska set to the music by Mykola Lysenko, premiered in the Mykola Sadovskyi theatre in Kyiv to rgw great acclaim of the public.

+In the 1959 novel Angélique and the King by Anne Golon, Doroshenko serves as an antagonist wholeads a force of Ukrainian Cossacks during a fictional capture of Budapest on the tsar's order.

-In 2013, with the support of the museum "Muzei Hetmanstva" the "Hetman Petro Doroshenko fund" was created.
-The Fund carries out research activity about the Hetmans of Ukraine Mykhailo and Petro Doroshenko, shares the information about them, researches genealogy of the Doroshenko famly.
+In 2013, with the support of a museum, Muzei Hetmanstva, the Hetman Petro Doroshenko Fund was created.
+The fund carries out research activity about Hetmans Mykhailo and Petro Doroshenko, shares information about them and researches the genealogy of the Doroshenko family.